 In tool.driver.rules, each of the new rules is associated with its id from the previous tool version.

-As a result, the analysis tool can determine that the in-source suppressions still apply, even though the rule ids have changed, so it correctly marks each result with "suppresionStates": [ "suppressedInSource" ].
+As a result, the analysis tool can determine that the in-source suppressions still apply, even though the rule ids have changed, so it correctly marks each result with "suppressionStates": [ "suppressedInSource" ].

 Furthermore, the result management system can determine that these are the same results it saw in the previous run, so it correctly marks them with "baselineState": "existing".